Let’s connect on Facebook

 Curcumin gets it’s massive effects due to its permeability.
 Once it’s in your body it seems to be able to go everywhere (even to your brain).
 It also has the unique ability to act on & even alter the genetic expression of specific molecules & pathways that not only regulate inflammation, but the cell cycle, oxidative stress too.
 [7,18]

 Curcumin’s medicinal properties are undeniable, but getting into the blood stream is not easy.
-Curcumin is highly unstable tends to degrade rapidly (under 20 min) when exposed to the harsh acid in the digestive track.
+Curcumin is highly unstable tends to degrade very fast (under 20 min) when it’s exposed to the harsh acid in your digestive track.
 Some trials have used ridiculous doses (up to 12g!) in an attempt to overcome this and they still failed to get enough curcumin into the bloodstream to achieve the desired effect.

 Meriva® solved this problem by bonding the curcumin extract with phospholipids.
-This offers an additional layer of protection as it passes through the digestive track & allows a slow release over time.
+This creates a protective layer that shields the curcumin as it passes through your digestive track and also allows a slow release over time.
 Studies have shown 29 times greater absorption for Meriva® compared with standard curcumin.
 [17,19]

 Serrapeptase my be the hardest working enzyme in your body.
 One of its’ many roles is to break down proteins.
 Serrapeptase may be particularly important for people suffering from chronic pain because it can dissolve fibrin – an extremely dense protein that builds up in the body after an injury occurs – over time this build up can restrict your ability to move freely.